 - Whether you have ties to the community.

 If you have already been released, at least for the short term, it is critical that you arrange to abide by your conditions until they can be changed.
-Breaching the terms of your release can result in further charges or revocation of your bail, as well as forfeiture of any cash paid to secure your release.
+Breaching the terms of your release can result in further charges or a revocation of your bail, as well as forfeiture of any cash paid to secure your release.
 It is important to take these conditions seriously.

 Once the matter is in court, we can work with the Crown Prosecutor to alter your conditions.
 This includes adding exceptions to some of the conditions or eliminating them altogether.